mcagov/beacons/docs/adr/0006-2021-05-26-authorisation.md

 more than one paragraph per alternative._

 1.  **Full OAuth 2.0 delegation model**.
 The beacon owner / account holder is made a true OAuth 2.0 resource owner that delegates access to the protected resource (beacon records) to the client (consumer-facing Web App).
+The resource owner would authenticate with B2C; the webapp would be delegated privileges to call the API on the resource owner's behalf, so no client credential would be necessary in the webapp.
 This would be advantageous in that beacon operations would be intrinsically tied to the user that initiated them, rather than application code in the Web App having to manage linking an action with a user.
 An access token would, in theory, also only provide access to the beacon owner's beacons, limiting the blast radius of a compromised credential.
 This approach would be disadvantageous in that the Beacons Service would have to manage two